wazuh/wazuh-documentation/source/learning-wazuh/build-lab/launch-ec2-instances.rst

 Launch an Elastic Server instance
 ---------------------------------

-Repeat the process for "Launch a Wazuh Server" changing the following:
+Repeat the process for "Launch a Wazuh Server instance" changing the following:

 - Choose a recommended instance type of General Purpose **t2.xlarge**.
 An instance as small as a **t2.large** should still work but it will not be as responsive.